xandratxan/template-library/notes/multiversion-docs.md

 - Set `html_baseurl` to your Pages root so canonical links are correct.
 - Publish the enti

-# Redirectig output tree to GitHub Pages?
+# Redirecting output tree to GitHub Pages?

 # Setting a latest alias?